nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 and the Reference Value contains the operator and additional operands.

 The operator and remaining operands are contained in an array.
-Expression arrays have an operator followed by one or more operands.
+Expression arrays have an operator followed by zero or more operands.
+The operator definition identifies the additional operands and their data types.

-A Verifier forms an expression using Evidence as the first operand, obtains the operator from the first entry in the expression array, and the remaining array entries are operands.
-Reference Values expression that consists of an operator and one or more additional operands.
-The definition of an operator includes defining the number and position of operands.
+A Verifier forms an expression using Evidence as the first operand, obtains the operator from the first entry in the expression array, and any remaining array entries are operands.

-This document describes operations using *infix* notation where the first operand, *operand_1*, is obtained from Evidence, followed by the operator, followed by the remaining operands: *operand_2*, *operand_3*, etc...
+This document describes operations using *infix* notation where the first operand, *operand_1*, is obtained from Evidence, followed by the operator, followed by any remaining operands: *operand_2*, *operand_3*, etc...

 For example: